Abhiswain97/UNet-Collection/README.md

 # UNet-Collection
-Contains implementations of Original UNet, Attention-UNet, 3D-UNet and Attention-UNet-3D
+Contains implementations of Original UNet, Attention-UNet, 3D-UNet and Attention-UNet-3D in PyTorch

 | Paper | Code |
 | ----- | ---- |